jlscott64/SikuliX-Jython/README.md

 It implements the **IScriptRunner** interface (internally used by SikuliX), to allow to run scripts written in Python language.

-It depends on [Sikuli Basics](https://github.com/RaiMan/SikuliX-Basics) and is **currently not intended for usages outside the downloadable Sikuli packages** (sikuli-script.jar and sikuli-ide.jar).
+It depends on [Sikuli Basics](https://github.com/RaiMan/SikuliX-Basics) and is **currently not intended for usages outside the Sikuli packages** (sikuli-ide.jar, sikuli-script.jar and sikuli-java.jar).

-To support Jython developement in IDEs we have the **sikuli-java.jar** from the package [Sikuli API](https://github.com/RaiMan/SikuliX-API).
+To support Jython developement in IDEs there is the **sikuli-java.jar** from the package [Sikuli API](https://github.com/RaiMan/SikuliX-API).